 For assessments intended to monitor compliance, one test shall be carried out.
-In the event of counter assessments, the panel head shall arrange for the assessment to be carried out in duplicate.
-Repeat tests must be carried out at different sessions.
+In the case of counter assessments, the panel leader must arrange for the assessment to be carried out in duplicate in different sessions; the median of the attributes will be calculated on the basis of all the profile sheet date for both tests.